ajinkyadesai-git/ajinkyadesai-git/README.md

-# Hi, I'm Ajinkya Desai! 👋
+# Hi, I'm Ajinkya Desai 👋

 ![image](https://github.com/user-attachments/assets/a54dc494-ec85-47a8-a9b9-51c5bcab49a8)